open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/dashboard/qliksense/certificates.md

 2. Using a password is optional.
 If you choose to use a password, the same password applies to exported client and server certificates.
     a.
 Type a password in the Certificate password box.
     b.
-Repeat the password in the Retype password box.
+Repeat the password in Retype password box.
     The passwords must match.

 3. Select Include secret key if you want to add a secret key to the public key.